decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 3. Click on the three dot menu at the top right of the sidebar, next to the green reload arrow button, select `Publish scene to test server`
 4. Approve the transaction

-	- If the LAND tokens you own or have permissions are linked to a wallet you can use via Wallet Connect, click **Connect wallet**, then scan the QR code with your mobile device and follow the steps on Wallet Connect.
-	- If you need to use Metamask on the browser, click **Open in Browser** to open this same window on a browser tab.
+- For LAND on a Metamask browser account, confirm the deployment.
 Then approve the transaction on the Metamask browser extension.
+- For LAND linked to a wallet you can use via Wallet Connect, click **Connect wallet**, then scan the QR code with your mobile device and follow the steps on Wallet Connect.

 To enter the content server, add `&CATALYST=peer-testing.decentraland.org` to the Decentraland URL